VecHeart: Holistic Four-Chamber Cardiac Anatomy Modeling via Hybrid VecSets: Experiments

 We present qualitative results in Fig. \ref{fig:recon}(a)(b) and report quantitative ones in Tab.~\ref{tab:complete}.
 The gray numbers are CD and IOU for parts which no data was provided and whose shape was therefore inferred from other parts.
 To obtain these numbers for auto-decoding methods, we compute the loss on available components and minimize it with respect to the latent vectors.

-VecHeart outperforms the baselines in both complete and missing data scenarios, validating our HPT and ACM designs.
+VecHeart outperforms the baselines in both complete and missing data scenarios.
 ImHeart's lower accuracy likely stems from its occupancy-based representation.
 While implicit methods like PartSDF deliver respectable results, they are computationally expensive (e.g., 80s vs. our 0.7s feed-forward inference).
 While CardiacFlow yields the second-best performance on IoU, it is subject to resolution and discretization constraints.
 Compared to Ours-Sep, which fail to model inter-part relationships and cannot extend to missing-input scenarios, our full model shows the necessity of modeling inter-part correlation and structural priors.
+If only HPT is used without the ACM strategy, \net{} cannot produce any meaningful results.
+These results validate our HPT and ACM designs.